yurui12138/SF-RAG/README.md

 ## Usage

-Follow these steps to use PT-RAG:
+Follow these steps to use SF-RAG:

 ### 1. Import Necessary Modules and Initialize Configuration